onecommons/unfurl/docs/expressions.rst

 abspath
 ^^^^^^^

+  :path: A file path
-  :name: a named folder
+  :location: (optional) A named folder (see `get_dir`)

-  Get the absolute path.
+  :mkdir: (default: true) If true, create the folder if missing.

+  Get the absolute path to the given path.
+If ``location`` is supplied it will be relative to that location (see `get_dir`) otherwise it will be relative to the current directory.

   Also available as a jinja2 filter.

 and